Geetha63/MS-Teams-Scripts/InstalledAPPs/README.md

 Now press Y to proceed further in the script

-Script will create 3 files i.e file.csv, file1.csv, Apps.csv. file.csv and file1.csv will be used as input files to get the final output Apps.csv
+Script will create 3 files i.e Userdata.csv, UserApps.csv, UserInstalledTeamsApps.csv.
+Userdata.csv and UserApps.csv will be used as input files to get the final output UserInstalledTeamsApps.csv
-`Apps.csv` is the final output file having installed Teams applications for each user
+`UserInstalledTeamsApps.csv` is the final output file having installed Teams applications for each user

 # Output